hotkit/odin/Python/bin/odin.md

 ### Expire a user account

-    expire username
+    expire username [time-date|never]

 Expire the identity for the user at this time.
+If no expiry time is set then the account is expired immediatly.
+Alternatively a time/date can be passed, or the word `never` to unset the expiry.

 ### Set a user's full name